dkfz-unite/unite/README.md

 - Create SSL certificate and name it `unite-cert.pem`
 - Sign certificate and name it's key `unite-key.pem`

+### Docker Compose
+The easies way to install the application is to use docker-compose:
+- Environment configuration and installation scripts: https://github.com/dkfz-unite/unite-environment
+- Web portal configuration and installation scripts: https://github.com/dkfz-unite/unite-environment/tree/main/applications/unite

 ### Docker
 [Dockerfile](https://github.com/dkfz-unite/unite/blob/main/Dockerfile) is used to build an image of the application.
 To build an image run the following command: